The relationship of arithmetic to geometry

 A common measure with 1

 We have seen that every rational number has the same ratio to 1 as two natural numbers.
-That is, every rational number has a common measure with 1.
-We can say, then, that an irrational number is a number that has no common measure with 1.
+We can always say, then, how a rational number is related to 1.
+Every rational number and 1 will have a common measure.
+An irrational number, then, is a number that has no common measure with 1.
+It will not be possible to say how an irrational number and 1 are related.

 Problem 3.
 What number is a common measure of each pair?